Crimson Desert just completed one of the fastest Steam sentiment reversals of 2026

 Rapid patch cycles are redefining PC launch expectations

-Crimson Desert's recovery wasn't driven by marketing or discounts.
+Crimson Desert's recovery was not driven by marketing or discounts.
 It came from fast iteration.
 Pearl Abyss responded to early complaints by:

 These changes directly targeted player complaints rather than broad feature additions.
 That responsiveness accelerated sentiment recovery and encouraged hesitant players to re-evaluate the game.